cdrchops/serinda/README.md

 Sophisticated Engaging Rider Interface Near-eye Digital Assistant or SERINDA.<br/><br/>
 It's a Mixed Reality Intelligent Personal Assistant using Python3, Flask, HTML/CSS/JS, and OpenCV.
 It was originally supposed to be for HMD on a motorcycle.
 It is now, more of an HMD for daily life.

+I have not tried this with Project North Star.
+I have used this on Mad Gaze Glow and my own headset.

 ---
 <h2>How To Startup SERINDA</h2>
 I still have some work to do with the installers and requirements.txt - aka merging the two together.
 There are libraries